MahirPatel16/Customer-Database-Application/README.md

-# Customer Management and Order Tracking System
+# Customer Management and Order Managing System
+The Customer Management and Order Managing System is an application designed to streamline customer relationship management and order history processes.
+It offers comprehensive functionalities for managing customer data, orders, and ensuring data integrity through an SQLite database backend.
+The system features a user-friendly interface built with Tkinter, providing ease of use and responsiveness across different platforms.
 ## Features
 ------------